Richard Blake, FNSS

 Blake earned a degree from the Tyler School of Fine Arts, Temple University.
 He recently completed a statue of Frederick Douglass for Abolition Park in New Bedford, MA.
 His other works include a sculpture of Rosa Parks for the U.S. Architects of The Capitol, the Martin Luther King Monument for Fairleigh Dickinson University, and the Martin Luther King Monument at the University of CA, Peace Garden.
 He recently accepted NSS’ 2023 Medal of Honor for his service to and advancement of American sculpture.

 W. E. B. Du Bois (1868-1963), born and educated in Great Barrington, was the first African American to earn a Ph.D. from Harvard achieving world fame as a sociologist, historian, and founder of the NAACP.
-A prolific author and advocate for the full integration of Blacks into American society, his collection of essays, The Souls of Black Folk, is a seminal work in African American literature.
+A prolific author, his collection of essays, The Souls of Black Folk, is a seminal work in African American literature.